Programme

 • “A Rhetorical-Policy Analysis of Green Colonialism and the Politics of Green Governance in Alaska and Northern Canada”

-Ibrahim Berrada (Northern Arizona University)
+Ibrahim Berrada and Stefanie Kunze (Northern Arizona University)

-Panel 16: North American Involvement during the World Wars
+Panel 16: North American Involvement During the World Wars

 Room: TBA